 Anthralin (Drithocreme, Zithranol Shampoo) is a prescription topical cream or shampoo for the scalp that slows down the growth of skin cells.

 - Anthralin, like coal tar, can be messy, stain fabrics, and has a strong odor.

 - Anthralin can also stain the skin or hair with a temporary reddish brown color.

 - Treatment may be applied for short periods to help lessen staining and irritation.
 Follow your healthcare providers instructions for use.

 Like coal tar, anthralin may be used in combination with UV light to help with skin symptoms of psoriasis, including dryness, redness, flaking, scaling, and itching.

 Salicylic Acid: A Keratolytic

-Salicylic acid is available in both over-the-counter and prescription strengths and loosens dead skin from the psoriasis plaque to reduce scaling.
+Salicylic acid (Salitop, Keralyt) is available in both over-the-counter and prescription strengths.
+It's known as a "keratolytic", which means it loosens dead skin from the psoriasis plaque to reduce scaling.

 Salicylic acid can be used in combination with other treatments, like corticosteroid creams, anthralin, or coal tar to increase effectiveness.

-Methotrexate: A Longer-Term Option
+Methotrexate (MTX): A Longer-Term Option